So is the Candle.

 of useless brightness.

-Some burn too long
+Some burn too long and blacken

-they were meant to warm.
+the walls they were meant to warm.

 Belief does not guarantee beauty.